christianacca/static-web-apps-auth/docs/create-initial-repo.md

    npm set-script start:swa "nx serve-swa" npm set-script start:demo "npm-run-all --parallel start:api start:swa"
    ```

+   Note: `set-script` requires npm v7 or above

    To confirm setup:

-   - `npm start:demo`
+   - `npm run start:demo`
-   - Browse to <http://localhost:4080> you should see the generated angular app site
+   - Browse to <https://localhost:4080> you should see the generated angular app site
-   - Browse to <http://localhost:4280/.auth/login/github> you should see an emulated login page
+   - Browse to <https://localhost:4280/.auth/login/github> you should see an emulated login page
-   - Browse to <http://localhost:4080/api/HttpTrigger1> you should see a response from the functions app
+   - Browse to <https://localhost:4080/api/HttpTrigger1> you should see a response from the functions app

 3. VS Code tooling